HANYOUHA/Project-BETA/README.md

 # Project-BETA

-`Project_BETA` is TextNovelGAME develop project by Team DARKSIDE.industry
+`Project-BETA` is TextNovelGAME develop project by Team DARKSIDE.industry

 ## with
 ### Team YSS.industry Member